HZ-2000/Pong/README.md

 Linux/mac: git clone https://github.com/HZ-2000/Pong.git

-windows: download the assets folder
+windows: download the zip under the code tab

 2)Open Unity now or download it at https://store.unity.com/download-nuoa.Follow the installation guide all the way through the download.